-The Whitney Museum of American Art acquired Donald Judd's sculpture Untitled, 1965 (fig. 1), from the Leo Castelli Gallery in March 1966 (Whitney n.d.).
-It comprises ten painted aluminum boxes positioned at progressive intervals along a bare, square-profile aluminum beam measuring approximately 21 feet in length (81⁄4 in. \times 21 ft. \times 81⁄4 in.).
+The Whitney Museum of American Art acquired Donald Judd's sculpture Untitled, 1965 (fig. 1), from the Leo Castelli Gallery in March 1966 (Whitney n.d.).1 It comprises ten painted aluminum boxes positioned at progressive intervals along a bare, square-profile aluminum beam measuring approximately 21 feet in length ($8\frac{1}{4}$ in. \times 21 ft. \times $8\frac{1}{4}$ in.).
 The dimensions of the boxes relate to gaps between their positions on the bar, resulting in a mathematical progression of positive and negative spaces.
 According to records, the Treitel-Gratz Company, one of several fabricators that Judd used during his career, fabricated the work on February 5, 1966, in New York City (Gratz and Gratz 2006; Smith 1975, 139).2

 The Whitney Museum regularly exhibited the sculpture until May 1975, when it traveled to Canada for inclusion in a Judd retrospective at the National Gallery of Canada.
 A year later, in May 1976, for reasons presumably related to poor condition, the boxes were removed from the work of art and sent to Ralph's Motor Repairs in New York for restoration.
 According to the sales receipt, the boxes were "stripped, primed and repainted" (Whitney n.d.).
-The Whitney continued to display the work after this intervention, but in 1988 the museum contacted Judd because a number of deep gouges and scratches had appeared in the aluminum beam.
-No treatment resulted from this consultation, and ultimately the sculpture was returned to display.
+The Whitney continued

 FIGURE 1 Donald Judd (American, 1928-1994), Untitled, 1965.
-Aluminum: 21 × 642.6 × 21 cm (81⁄4 × 253 × 81⁄4 in.).
+Aluminum: $21 \times 642.6 \times 21$ cm ($8\frac{14}{4} \times 253 \times 8\frac{14}{4}$ in.).
 New York, Whitney Museum of American Art.
 Purchase, with funds from the Howard and Jean Lipman Foundation, Inc. 66.53.
 Shown after the most recent restoration, as it is now displayed.
 Photo: Sheldan C. Collins.
 Art © Judd Foundation.
 Licensed by VAGA, New York.